MANAGEMENT OF NEUROLOGIC DISEASE OF THE VOCAL CORD- PARALYSIS

 MANAGEMENT OF NEUROLOGIC DISEASE OF THE VOCAL CORD- OFFICE TREATMENT OF SPASTIC AND OTHER TREMOROUS MOVEMENT DISORDERS OF VOCAL CORD MOVEMENT

-Botulinum toxin (Botox) is used in the treatment of overly active movement of the vocal cords and how they cause abnormal sounding voice.
-In some cases this is random breaks or stops in the free flow of speech.
+Botulinum toxin (Botox) is used in the treatment of overly active movement of the vocal cords and how they cause an abnormal sounding voice.
+In some cases, this is random breaks or stops in the free flow of speech.
 This presents as a spectrum from a mild disorder to inability to speak at all.
 Another disorder is vocal tremor where a shaking, regular series of voice breaks disrupts continuous speaking.
 A simple injection of the vocal cords with botox can alleviate this symptom for up to 6 months and then must be repeated.
 These injections can be done in the office.

 The procedure is very precise, injecting a set, carefully measured volume under both visual and electromyographic (EMG) control into a specific point of the vocal cord.
-This control allows for a very predictable result that can actually be adjusted to the patients needs.
-To accomplish this in the office with this level of precision requires topical (local) anesthesia such that the procedure is essentially painless and allows use of a camera mounted on a flexible endoscope to display the procedure on a monitor.
+This control allows for a very predictable result that can actually be adjusted to the patients' needs.
+To accomplish this in the office with this level of precision requires topical (local) anesthesia such that the procedure is essentially painless and allows the use of a camera mounted on a flexible endoscope to display the procedure on a monitor.

 A special, very fine EMG, is placed just below the voice box.
 It is monitored as it is maneuvered to enter each vocal cord just beneath the vocal process.
 The EMG picks up electrical activity within the tissue indicating that the correct muscle has been entered.
-At this point the injection is done.
+At this point, the injection is done.
 The lasts less than a minute.
 The patient is ready to leave.

 The effects begin in about 24 hours and last for up to 6 months and then have to be repeated.
 The same treatment works for both the spastic or spasmodic voice and for vocal tremor.